SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/local-hybrid-development/README.md

 ### 2.2.
 Local testing using the HTML5 Repo Mock

 Using the HTML5 Repo Mock requires a few more steps then using the pure *cds watch* test approach.
 Still, this approach is similar to what's actually happening in your SAP BTP environment.
 To use the HTML5 Repo Mock, you need to create a *default-env.json* file in the */app/approuter/local-testing* directory to be able to run the application locally.
 This default-env.json file is needed for SAP Approuter to point your local backend.

-You can use and rename the provided sample file in the respective directory.
+> **Important** - Feel free to use and rename the provided file named **default-env.json.sample** in the respective directory.
 The VCAP_SERVICES object can remain empty.

 [<img src="./images/ui-default-env-local.png" width="600"/>](./images/ui-default-env-local.png?raw=true)